 Conchart Commercial Inc. ("Conchart") provides commercial management services to the Company pursuant to commercial management agreements.
 The Company's Executive Chairman is the sole beneficial owner of Conchart.
-Under the management agreements, Conchart, is responsible for (i) marketing of the Company's vessels, (ii) seeking and negotiating employment of the Company's vessels, (iii) advise the Company on market developments, developments of new rules and regulations, (iv) assisting in calculation of hires, freights, demurrage and/or dispatch monies and collection any sums related to the operation of vessels, (v) communicating with agents, and (vi) negotiating sale and purchase transactions.
-For the 19 vessels that the Company acquired as a result of the Poseidon Transaction, excluding the Argos, the agreements were effective from the date of the completion of the Poseidon Transaction; for the 19 vessels that were owned by the Company prior to the consummation of the Poseidon Transaction till refinance of 2022 Notes which took place on January 2021, an EBSA agreement was in place that was terminated and replaced with commercial management agreements also same agreements applied to all vessels that have been delivered; for all new acquired vessels during 2019 and going forward, the agreements were effective upon acquisition.
+Under the management agreements, Conchart, is responsible for (i) marketing of the Company's vessels, (ii) seeking and negotiating employment of the Company's vessels, (iii) advise the Company on market developments of new rules and regulations, (iv) assisting in calculation of hires, freights, demurrage and/or dispatch monies and collection any sums related to the operation of vessels, (v) communicating with agents, and (vi) negotiating sale and purchase transactions.
+For the 19 vessels that the Company acquired as a result of the Poseidon Transaction, excluding the Argos, the agreements were effective from the date of the completion of the Poseidon Transaction; for the 19 vessels that were owned by the Company prior to the consummation of the Poseidon Transaction until the refinancing of 2022 Notes which took place on January 2021, an EBSA agreement was in place that was terminated and replaced with commercial management agreements also same agreements applied to all vessels that have been delivered; for all new acquired vessels during 2019 and going forward, the agreements were effective upon acquisition.

-The fees charged to the Company by Conchart for the three months ended March 31, 2023, amounted to \$1,720 (three months ended March 31, 2022: \$1,477) and are disclosed within "Time charter and voyage expenses-related parties" in the interim unaudited condensed Consolidated Statements of Income.
-Any outstanding fees due to Conchart are presented in the interim unaudited condensed Consolidated Balance Sheets under "Due to related parties" totaling to \$804 including commission that relates to the sale and purchase price for sale and purchase of GSL Amstel amounting to \$137, and \$572 as of March 31, 2023, and December 31, 2022, respectively.
+The fees charged to the Company by Conchart for the nine months ended September 30, 2023, amounted to \$5,801 (nine months ended September 30, 2022: \$4,646) and are disclosed within "Time charter and voyage expenses-related parties" in the interim unaudited condensed Consolidated Statements of Income.
+Any outstanding fees due to Conchart are presented in the interim unaudited condensed Consolidated Balance Sheets under "Due to related parties" totaling to \$516, and \$572 as of September 30, 2023, and December 31, 2022, respectively.